xinzhou93/CS280A/content/Project2.md

 ## Part 2.2B: Bells and Whistles

-For the bells and whistles component, I extended the basic grayscale approach to explore color hybrid images.
+I extends the basic grayscale approach to explore color hybrid images.
 In my opinion, the hybrid image works better to use color for both the high-frequency and the low-frequency component since colors bring us another layer of information, such as texture and areas of highlight.

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">